uzishift/uzishift/README.md

-Student of RMTC "RSREU" of the ISP-31 group
+Student of RMBC "RSREU" of the ISP-31 group